Difference Between Hardwood and Laminate

 Things to Know

-- Laminate cannot be used in wet areas; luxury vinyl plank (LVP) is better for bathrooms and basements.
+• Laminate cannot be used in wet areas; luxury vinyl plank (LVP) is better for bathrooms and basements.
+Either flooring can develop mold and mildew issues if moisture is not managed.

-- Both can be installed as floating floors, but hardwood can also be nailed down.
+• Both can be installed as floating floors, but hardwood can also be nailed down.
+Choosing the right paint sheen for trim complements either flooring type.